The two-gap BCS model in the large-$N$ approximation within a field-theory approach: INTRODUCTION

+\textit{Content}: In this letter, we apply a field-theory approach to the standard BCS model in order to illustrate our large-N approximation.
+Thereafter, we apply this method to the large-$N$ approximation in a two-gap BCS model with internal symmetry breaking.
+This is a first step in order to describe a recent reported nonequilibrium superconductivity in lower-dimensional materials.

-In this section we apply the large-$N$ expansion \cite{Coleman} for the \textit{continuum} limit of the BCS model in order to derive the gap equation as well as the critical temperature.
-In order to do so, let us start with the Lagrangian density \cite{livroMarino}, given by
+\textbf{The Continuum BCS Theory}. - In this section we apply the large-$N$ expansion \cite{Coleman} for the \textit{continuum} limit of the BCS model in order to derive the gap equation as well as the critical temperature.
+In order to do so, let us start with the action \cite{livroMarino}, given by

 where $s=\uparrow,\downarrow$ describes the spin and $a=1,...,N$ is a flavor index.
 The matter field $\psi_{s a}$ describes the electronic excitation in a 3D-semiconductor with parabolic energy dispersion, namely, $\xi_{k}=\textbf{k}^2/2m$, where $m$ is the effective mass of the quasiparticle.
 The coupling constant $\lambda$ is meant to describe the electron-phonon interaction.
 We assume that there exist $N$ fields, such that we are allowed to use the large-$N$ expansion in Eq.~(\ref{BCS}).
 For the sake of simplicity, we shall consider $\hbar=1$.